 Join us in promoting exponential equity

-Singularity University’s Women’s Impact Network (WIN) has launched an Exponential Equity Webinar series which features people working on solutions related to gender, diversity, inclusion, justice, and equity—and how to scale these efforts exponentially.
+Singularity University’s Women’s Impact Network has launched an Exponential Equity Webinar series which features people working on solutions related to gender, diversity, inclusion, justice, and equity—and how to scale these efforts exponentially.

-WIN’s first webinar in the series, Exponential Equity: Leveraging Technology to Support Sexual Assault Survivors, featured two leaders and innovators in the space, Jess Ladd, founder and CEO of Callisto, and Elie Losleben, Founder of the Rape Crisis Counseling platform.
+The Women’s Impact Network’s first webinar in the series, Exponential Equity: Leveraging Technology to Support Sexual Assault Survivors, featured two leaders and innovators in the space, Jess Ladd, founder and CEO of Callisto, and Elie Losleben, Founder of the Rape Crisis Counseling platform.
 Watch the on-demand webinar to discover how tech is helping to support survivors and to learn about their specific innovations.

 Explore our exponential list of STEM resources